 But what if Luck isn’t at work, but Fate?

-What if our success in relating has already been pre-determined by some impersonal force in the cosmos?
+What if our success in finding a mate has already been predetermined by some impersonal force in the cosmos?
 Or what if our past actions have in some way determined our current circumstances?
 Believing that our lives are planned out by an impersonal force can lead to other problems relationally.

 Some readers may recall the song popularized by Doris Day that said: